Team Showcase Plugin

 As Director of Admissions at Broadway House for Continuing Care, Joseph Adetokunbo Badru helps to pave the way for our residents to have an easy transition to our long-term care facility.
 The recipient of a Bachelor’s in Public Administration from Kean University, Mr. Badru values the dedication of the Broadway House staff to caring for residents.
 “The behavioral health and nursing teams make it easier for us to accept residents with difficult cases,” says Mr. Badru, who joined the Broadway House staff in 2019.
 “The residents here have taught me that life continues on, no matter what adversity you are facing.
 You must always adapt and move forward.”

 Lois Beatty, BSN, RN is known as the “Queen of Quality” at Broadway House for Continuing Care.
 That’s because she is dedicated to maintaining the high standards for care that keep our residents safe.
 The Director of Quality & Regulatory Affairs, she came to Broadway House in 1998, drawn to the facility’s mission to provide care for residents with HIV/AIDS and other vulnerable populations.
+For her dedication to our residents, Ms. Beatty was named the 2021 NJBIZ Healthcare Hero—Nurse of the Year.
 She says, “Broadway House is cutting edge.
 We always aim for standards higher than required by local, state, and federal regulations.
 We advocate and provide care for our residents at the highest level, regardless of their past history or what society may think they deserve.”

 Ms. Beatty earned a Bachelor of Science in Nursing from Rutgers College of Nursing, as well as a paralegal degree from Fairleigh Dickinson University and certification as an enterostomal therapist from Abbott Northwestern Hospital in Minnesota.